‘Destiny’ Guide For Crota’s End Raid Changes And New Challenge Modes

 Ir Yut, The Deathsinger

 The Ir Yut encounter remains the same.
-Destiny players have around 2 minutes and 20 second to kill the Wizard.
-First kill the Knights at the doorways, then the Wizards protecting the Shriekers, and then the Shriekers protecting Ir Yut.
+Destiny players have around 2 minutes and 20 seconds to kill the Wizard.
+First, kill the Knights at the doorways, then the Wizards protecting the Shriekers, and then the Shriekers protecting Ir Yut.
 Now the Deathsinger is vulnerable and can be attacked.

 Challenge Mode